nefarius/Indicium-Supra/README.md

  * DirectX 9.0 Extended (Vista+)
  * DirectX 10
  * DirectX 11
- * DirectX 12
+ * DirectX 12 (experimental)

 ## How to build
-Building should be pretty straight-forward since the POCO libraries get fetched [pre-compiled via NuGet](https://www.nuget.org/packages/poco-basic-windows-v140/) on first build automatically.
-The only manual additional step is to install the DirectX SDK.
+Building should be pretty straight-forward since the POCO libraries get fetched pre-compiled via NuGet on first build automatically.

-If Visual Studio can't load one or more projects the first time you launch ist, you might need to restore the NuGet packages.
+If Visual Studio can't load one or more projects the first time you launch it, you might need to restore the NuGet packages.
 Open the Package Manager Console and hit Restore:

 ![](https://lh3.googleusercontent.com/-K6g4v1RNMQo/WYyUwkquvZI/AAAAAAAAALQ/G_njXRtZQmwZUmo210vcLN_3pJphOuNigCHMYCw/s0/devenv_2017-08-10_19-15-45.png)

 ## How to use
 Inject the resulting `Indicium-Supra.dll` into the target process using a DLL injection utility of your choice (you can ofc. [use mine as well](https://github.com/nefarius/Injector)).
-To do anything usefull you also need one or more plugins in the same directory as well.
+To do anything useful you also need one or more plugins in the same directory as well.
 The plugin DLLs names have to end with `.Plugin.dll` to get auto-detected and loaded.
 Example:

 ```Bash
 Injector --inject --module-name Indicium-Supra.dll --process-name hl2.exe